parmegv/leap_doc/docs/tech/hard-problems/en.md

 * Onion-routing-headers: A message from user A to user B is encoded so that the "to" routing information only contains the name of B's server.
 When B's server receives the message, it unwraps (unencrypts) a supplementary header that contains the actual user "B".
 Like aliases, this provides no benefit if both users are on the same server.
 As an improvement, the message could be routed through intermediary servers.
 * Third-party-dropbox: To exchange messages, user A and user B negotiate a unique "dropbox" URL for depositing messages, potentially using a third party.
 To send a message, user A would post the message to the "dropbox".
 To receive a message, user B would regularly polls this URL to see if there are new messages.
 * Mixmaster-with-signatures: Messages are bounced through a mixmaster-like set of anonymization relays and then finally delivered to the recipient's server.
 The user's client only displays the message if it is encrypted, has a valid signature, and the user has previously added the sender to a 'allow list' (perhaps automatically generated from the list of validated public keys).
+* Tor: One scheme employed by Pond is to simply allow for direct delivery over Tor from the sender's device to the recipient's server.
+This is fairly simple, and places all the work on the existing Tor network.

+In all of these cases, meta-data protected routing can make abuse prevention more difficult.
+For this reason, it probably makes sense to only allow once of these options once both parties have already exchanged key material, in order to prevent the user being flooded with anonymous spam.

 For a great discussion comparing mix networks and onion routing, see [Tom Ritter's blog post on the topic](https://ritter.vg/blog-mix_and_onion_networks.html).